gavinberetvas/todolist/personalnotes.md

 .deleteProject
   should delete a key value pair from the object

+.changeindex? or pass (index) as an argument on click like get data-value from button...

   and it would also be good if the DOM was made more streamlined as well/

   //with destucturing